Skip to main content

 Reserving a business name in Florida

-There is no form to reserve a business name in Florida, but if you want to reserve your name in advance, submit a letter to the Secretary of State’s office with your name, address, and the business name you want to reserve, along with a $25 fee.
+There is no form to reserve a business name in Florida.
+If you want to reserve your name in advance, submit a letter to the Secretary of State’s office with your name, address, and the business name you want to reserve, along with a $25 fee.
 If the name is approved, the state will reserve it for you for up to 120 days.

 • Publish notice of your intention to register a fictitious name in a newspaper located in the same county as your registered agent.